Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Model

 \paragraph{Agents are grouped in epochs.} The time horizon $T$ is divided into epochs of size $n$, where $n$ is chosen by the learner.
 At the start of every epoch $E$, the learner updates the posted regression parameter vector as a function of the history of $\barx_t,\bary_t$ up until epoch $E$.
 We let $\tau(E) = En$ denote the last time step of epoch $E$. $D_{\tau(E)}$ denotes the set of features that have been modified by at least one agent by the end of epoch $E$.

-\paragraph{Examples} We first illustrate why unmodified observations are insufficient for \emph{any} algorithm to distinguish causal from non-causal features.
-Consider a setting where non-causal features are convex combinations of the causal features in the underlying (unmodified) distribution.
-Absent additional information, a learner would be faced with degenerate sets of observations that have rank strictly less than $d$, which can make accurate recovery of causality impossible: \begin{example} Suppose $d = 2$, $\beta^* = (1,0)$.
-Suppose feature $1$ is causal and feature $2$ is non-causal and correlated with $1$: the distribution of unmodified features is such that for any feature vector $x$, feature $2$ is identical to feature $1$ as $x(2) = x(1)$.
+\paragraph{Examples} We first illustrate why unmodified observations are insufficient for \emph{any} algorithm to distinguish meaningful from non-meaningful features.
+Consider a setting where non-meaningful features, as merely proxies for the meaningful features, are in fact convex combinations of these meaningful features in the underlying (unmodified) distribution.
+Absent additional information, a learner would be faced with degenerate sets of observations that have rank strictly less than $d$, which can make accurate recovery of the model structure impossible: \begin{example} Suppose $d = 2$, $\beta^* = (1,0)$.
+Suppose feature $1$ is meaningful and feature $2$ is non-meaningful and is correlated with $1$: the distribution of unmodified features is such that for any feature vector $x$, feature $2$ is identical to feature $1$ as $x(2) = x(1)$.
 Then, any regression parameter of the form $\beta(\alpha) = (\alpha,1-\alpha)$ for $\alpha \in \reals$ assigns agents the same score as $\beta^*$.
 Indeed,

-In turn, in the absence of additional information other than the observed features and labels, $\beta^*$ is indistinguishable from any $\beta(\alpha)$, many of which recover the causality structure poorly (e.g., consider any $\alpha$ bounded away from $1$). \end{example}
+In turn, in the absence of additional information other than the observed features and labels, $\beta^*$ is indistinguishable from any $\beta(\alpha)$, many of which recover the model structure poorly (e.g., consider any $\alpha$ bounded away from $1$). \end{example}

-At this point, a reader may wonder why it is important in Example~\ref{ex: degenerate} to recover the true causality parameter $\beta^*$, rather than simply \emph{any} vector $\beta$ that is consistent with all the data observed so far.
-A major reason to do so is because only the causal model $\beta^*$ can guarantee robustness in response to agent modifications, and accurately predict labels \emph{after} agents have changed their features.
+At this point, a reader may wonder why it is important in Example~\ref{ex: degenerate} to recover the true model $\beta^*$, rather than simply \emph{any} vector $\beta$ that is consistent with all the data observed so far.
+A major reason to do so is because only the true model $\beta^*$ can guarantee robustness in response to agent modifications, and accurately predict labels \emph{after} agents have changed their features.
 This is illustrated in Example~\ref{ex: bad_prediction} below: \begin{example} Consider the setting of Example~\ref{ex: degenerate}, and imagine agents have much lower cost for manipulating feature $2$ than feature $1$.
-Then, posting a regression parameter vector of the form $(\alpha,1-\alpha)$ where $\alpha$ is small enough may lead agents to modify the second, non-causal feature.
+Then, posting a regression parameter vector of the form $(\alpha,1-\alpha)$ where $\alpha$ is small enough may lead agents to modify the second, non-meaningful feature.
 When facing such a modification of the form $\Delta = (0, \Delta(2))$, $(\alpha,1-\alpha)$ predicts label

 for an agent with $x(1) = x(2)$, while the true label is given by $\beta^{*\top } (x + \Delta) = x(1)$.
 In turn, the predicted and true labels are different for any $\alpha \neq 1$. \end{example}